-- Milestone #1: (Comprehensive Examination) The Comprehensive Examination is completed after all required coursework is finished. - Milestone #2: (Dissertation Proposal) The dissertation proposal is a draft of the first three chapters: Introduction, literature review and methods. - Milestone #3: (Proposal Defense) Once the dissertation proposal is complete, it is presented in a defense to committee members.
-Additional revisions may follow the defense. - Milestone #4: (Dissertation) Candidates develop an original research plan focused on an aspect of Educational Leadership or policy of interest to them.
-The dissertation represents a deep understanding and engagement with existing research and theory, as well as the production of a unique contribution based on the researchers' interests which adds significantly to the field. - Milestone #5: (Dissertation Defense) Once the dissertation has been through multiple rounds of review with committee members and leaders in the field, it is finalized and presented in a defense before committee members and colleagues.
-Additional revisions may follow the defense, but this milestone marks the final milestone in the PhD journey.
+- Milestone #1: (Written Comprehensive Examination) The Written Comprehensive Examination is a written document that is completed after all required coursework is finished. - Milestone #2: (Oral Comprehensive Examination) The Oral Comprehensive Examination is a presentation of the Written Comprehensive Exam to committee members. - Milestone #3: (Dissertation Proposal) The dissertation proposal is a draft of the first three chapters: 1) Introduction, 2) Literature Review and Theoretical Framework, and 3) Methods. - Milestone #4: (Proposal Defense) Once the dissertation proposal is complete, it is presented in a defense to committee members.
+Additional revisions may follow the defense. - Milestone #4: (Dissertation) The dissertation represents a deep understanding and engagement with existing research and theory, as well as the production of a unique contribution based on the researchers' interests which adds significantly to the field. - Milestone #5: (Dissertation Defense) Once the dissertation has been through multiple rounds of review with committee members and leaders in the field, it is finalized and presented in a defense before committee members and colleagues.
+Additional revisions may follow the defense, but this is the final milestone in the Ph.D. journey.